 To support and equip young people with the journalism and advocacy skills they need to tell their stories and the stories of their communities.

 Through our program, we create opportunities for our youth participants, who in turn create long-term positive change in their communities.
-Our approach weaves youth development and youth media innovation to produce our biannual youth publication, multimedia projects, and community forums.
+Our approach weaves youth development and youth media innovation to produce our annual youth print publication and digital content year-round.

 We are a part of YouthWire, a collection of 5 youth-led media hubs across California.
 YouthWire began as a project of New America Media, which was the country’s first and largest national collaboration and advocate of 2000 ethnic news organizations.
 In 2018 The kNOw became a project of Youth Leadership Institute.